kuhlaid/jocoknow/docs/curation-tools/CURATED-checklist.md

 ### Key Ethical Considerations

 - Final review--remember it is not too late to surface any ethical concerns.
-- Verify the words/language being used are not racist/harmful.
+- Verify you are not using racist/harmful words/language.
 - Remind the submitter of their responsibility if they choose to ignore requests for de-identification or similar concerns.

 ### Essential Tasks